Royleong31/Sanitiser-Firmware/README.md

     - The chip will then send 2 LoRa packets to the gateway, informing it that the dispenser has been reset.
     - LoRa packet: companyId + ' ' + dispenserId + ' ' + 'reset'
     - When the button is released, the chip will go back to sleep.

+    ~ Battery reading
+    - As a 50% potential divider is used (junction is in between 2 500k Ohm resistors), the reading will be half of the raw voltage.
+    - Formula:
+        - Raw battery voltage = analogReading/1023 * (input voltage to ATMEGA) * 2
+        - input voltage to ATMEGA is the input voltage to the ATMEGA from the DC-DC converter (usually abt 3.5V).
+This forms the reference voltage of the chip.
+        - Voltage of the junction in between the 2 potentiometers is half of the actual voltage, thus, you will need to multiply the voltage by 2 to get the actual voltage across the batteries

  2) Gateway
     - The gateway uses an ESP32 board as the microcontroller